 Time to break out the sandpaper.
-These modern wood tables are, like I mentioned, rather new and therefore the surface is smooth.
+These modern wood tables are, as I mentioned, rather new, and therefore the surface is smooth.
 You will want to scuff up the surface a bit to give the paint something to grab a hold of.
 Using 150 grit tends to be my ‘go-to’ because it’s coarse enough to scuff the surface, but not so rough that you would damage it.
-(A course grit sandpaper like 60 or 80 grit would most likely scratch up your surface in an ugly way) If you plan to paint over a lot of new, shiny or even laminate furniture you may want to check out my Best & Trusted Way to Paint Laminate Furniture.
+(A course grit sandpaper like 60 or 80 grit would most likely scratch up your surface in an ugly way) If you plan to paint over a lot of new, shiny, or even laminate furniture you may want to check out my Best & Trusted Way to Paint Laminate Furniture.

 You will want to give the entire surface a scuff including the drawer fronts.
 But not inside the drawers, we aren’t painting in there so that would be silly.
 Make sure to clean the surface after sanding as well.
-If you need more details for the sanding, prepping and cleaning part you can check out my standard process for How to Prep Painted Furniture.
+If you need more details for the sanding, prepping, and cleaning part you can check out my standard process for How to Prep Painted Furniture.